explosion/spaCy/website/docs/usage/projects.md

-By default `spacy projects run` checks your installed dependencies to verify that your environment is properly set up and aligns with the project's `requirement.txt`, if there is one.
+By default `spacy projects run` checks your installed dependencies to verify that your environment is properly set up and aligns with the project's `requirements.txt`, if there is one.
 If missing or conflicting dependencies are detected, a corresponding warning is displayed.
 If you'd like to disable the dependency check, set `check_requirements: False` in your project's `project.yml`.